Katuuso School in Uganda

 Katuuso Primary and Vocational School in Uganda is the flagship project by School for Life.

 "Mission: To break the cycle of poverty by building sustainable, productive and profitable communities beginning with quality education."

-We can be proud of our part in getting electricity to the School.
-We helped provide solar power and a back-up generator which will help the school significantly.
+We are proud of our part in getting electricity to the School by helping to provide solar power and a back-up generator which helped the school significantly.

 Katuuso is a primary school; but it also produces chillies as a cash crop to help fund the school, and as a way of helping local farmers learn better agricultural techniques.

 LEFT: Part of the first chilli crop.